 If you are using consular processing

-The payments for the I-140 and the I-485 should be made as a money order or cashier’s check to the United States Citizenship and Immigration Services.
-It’s best to write each payment as a separate money order or check as opposed to combining the payments.
+The I-140 and I-485 payments should be made as a money order or cashier’s check to the United States Citizenship and Immigration Services.
+It’s best to write each payment as a separate money order or check instead of combining them.
 This helps avoid confusion and possible delays in your petition’s processing time.

-Keep in mind that the I-140 fee must be paid by your petitioning employer.
-There could be serious consequences if the USCIS learns that you paid this fee instead.
-The I-485 fee and DS-260 are your responsibility depending on which route you choose.
+Keep in mind that your petitioning employer must pay the I-140 fee.
+There could be severe consequences if the USCIS learns you paid this fee instead.
+The I-485 fee and DS-260 are your responsibility depending on your chosen route.